kravchik/yads/README.md

     etc
 ```

-### syntax
-* no commas or semicolons needed, so the noise level is very low
-* strings and keys without quotes (that also reduces noise)
-* but can use "" or '' (for strings with spaces, for example)
-* ' ' for strings - so you can include YADS in java strings without escaping
-* spaces and tabs don't have special meaning (opposite to yaml or python), so you can arrange data-text as you wish, even in one line (important for various input types: xls cells, input fields, etc)
-* multiline strings (with both "" and '' quotes)
-* numbers, booleans
-* utf8, no restriction on keys or strings
-* comments (one line // and multiline /**/)
-* carefully controlled comma, to avoid one level parentheses like in (pos=10, 10 size=100, 200)

-### serialization
-* serialize any data to the human-readable string, and then back to the same data without any additional effort
-* maps, lists, arrays, objects with class preservation
-* if a type is unknown - array, map, or special class is constructed

   *Parsing, serialization, deserialization - currently available in Java only.
 I am open to collaboration for other languages.*

 ## mvn artifact
 ```xml